PaulApivat/paulapivat/content/authors/admin/_index.md

 - Visitors
 ---

-> Real feedback comes from free markets and nature.
+> Real feedback comes from free markets and nature (Naval Ravikant)

-I’m a Bangkok-based independent trader and organizational psychologist (PhD, Columbia).
-After several years building analytics and measurement systems in crypto and early-stage startups, I’ve shifted my focus toward independence through systematic discretionary trading—consistency-first execution, disciplined testing, and data-driven feedback loops.
-I am building trading verification tool (journaling, market context, performance review), with a focus on: underwriting risk, improving decision quality under uncertainty, and compounding over time.
+I’m an independent trader and organizational psychologist (PhD, Columbia).
+After several years building analytics and measurement systems in crypto communities and early-stage startups, I’ve shifted my focus toward systematic discretionary trading.
+My approach is consistency-first execution, disciplined testing, and data-driven feedback loops.
+I am building trading tools (trading journals for performance review, position size calculators, market context dashboards), with a focus on: underwriting risk, improving decision quality under uncertainty, and compounding over time.

+Markets I'm most familiar with are crypto assets, but increasingly find myself trading onchain commodities, equities and indices.

-Alongside trading, I’ve returned to Thammasat University to teach Sustainable Organization Management for the MA in Social Innovation & Sustainability, with a focus on capability-building, cross-sector coordination, and accountability systems that can be measured and verified.
+Additionally, I work on organiational capability-building, cross-sector coordination, and accountability systems that can be measured and verified.
+I am returning to Thammasat University to teach Sustainable Organization Management for the MA in Social Innovation & Sustainability program (spring 2027) at the School of Global Studies.

-### 2021-2025
+Alongside trading and teaching, I do AI bricolage, muay thai and meditation.

+I'm based in Bangkok with my wife and our six year old twins.

+### 2021-2025: Onchain Analyst Arc

 - [Uniswap V4 Growth by Hooks](https://dune.com/paulapivat/uniswap-v4-growth-by-hooks)
 - [Ethereum's Onchain GDP](https://dune.com/paulapivat/onchain-gdp)